Great Mosque of Malang

-The Great Mosque of Malang is a mosque located in Malang, Indonesia.
-The mosque was built in 1890 and was completed in 1903, making it one of the oldest mosques in Indonesia.
-The mosque is square-shaped, constructed with steel, and has tajug (pyramid shaped rooftop ornament) on top.
-The original building is still maintained until today.
+The Great Mosque of Malang is a mosque located in Malang, East Java, Indonesia.
+The mosque was built in 1890 and completed in 1903.
+The mosque is square-shaped, constructed with steel, and has a tajug (pyramid shaped rooftop ornament) on top.
+The original building is still maintained today.

 History

 The Great Mosque of Malang was established in 1890 on the land of the Goepernemen or state owned land of around 3,000 square meters.
 According to the existing inscriptions, the mosque was built in two stages.
 The first stage began in 1890, then the second stage began on 15 March 1903, and was completed on 13 September 1903.
 The building is a square-shaped steel structure with tajug roof on top, and although until now the original building is still maintained, the serambi (front porch) of the building was heavily altered, concealing the original architecture of the mosque just behind it.